 “Yeah.”
 I stood up, totally unperturbed, as I brushed off my now-bruised knees.
 “I’m fine.”

-And then there I was, nonchalantly taking a seat and going to class as if nothing had happened—as if it’s not a big deal that I had a seizure.
+And then there I was, nonchalantly taking a seat and going to class as if nothing had happened—as if it’s not a big deal that my body sometimes spontaneously loses muscle tone.
 I told myself…

 Because I was in the middle of a PANS relapse, as usual, I didn’t retain anything my professor talked about that day.
 People would spew words from their mouths, but I struggled to put them together into anything I could interpret.
 In times like that, it’s as if someone has replaced my sharp intellect with a bowl of jello.
 I was there in class physically, but mentally, I was lost inside an inflamed brain.
 But hey, at least I’d shown up.
 This is fine, I said.